Turtleneck-Daddy/pacman/README.md

-#Development of the following program is incomplete, only a usable text-based version for Demo 1
+#Development of the following program is almost complete

 # Pacman
 Pacman is a collection of classes that work together to make a recreation of the popular arcade game PACMAN.

 ## Description
-This version is only text-based and takes input from the user one turn at a time.
+The pacmanlogic package contains the logic classes
-The input is expected in the following forms to indicate the direction they want the avatar to move in: u for up, d for down, r for right, l for left
+The pacmangui package contains the Gui class to run GUI The pacmantext package contains the Text class to run the text based version The Resources folder contains the gif files for GUI The Testing folder contains the test classes and jar files to run the J Unit tests The input is expected in the following forms to indicate the direction they want the avatar to move in: w for up, s for down, d for right and  a for left The goal of the user is to collect coins and power ups (which reward points) without running into the only ghost present in the game.
-The goal of the user is to collect coins and power ups (which reward points) without running into the only ghost present in the game.
+Once power pellet is consumed the ghost can be eaten by the user.
-The game ends once the user achieves the over 250 points or is eaten.
+The game ends once the user eats all the coins.

 ## Installation
-Download the java files in the same folder:
+Download the java packages in the same folder:
   Brain.java
   Ghost.java
   World.java